As a transgender woman, my relationship with online dating is complicated to say the least.

 The guy who can’t handle that I am trans

-After one too many encounters with men who were fetishizing me, I started to spend time on guys who wanted to get to know me.
+After one too many encounters with men who were fetishizing me, I started to spend time on guys who actually wanted to get to know me.
 These are men who find me attractive, but are initially hesitant because of my trans-ness.
 With these men, I went on dates in public at the movies, or a chill restaurant, and I was viewed as more than a new sexual experience—but I don’t think I was seen as potential relationship material either.
 One guy in particular seemed to really like me.
 We vibed well and there was sexual tension building during our dates.
 Then poof, he was gone.
 After a month, he reached out to me saying he couldn’t be with me because I am transgender.
 He was concerned about how his sexuality would “change.”

 I had another similar experience on a first date where a man greeted me, hugged me, then said he left something in his car.
 After a couple of minutes, I got a text from him while waiting alone at our table that said he had to leave because my transgender status was giving him anxiety.
 After that, I stopped chasing guys who were too concerned about their feelings to even think about mine.
 Red flags like continually postponing dates and constantly asking, “When are you getting the surgery?” helped me whittle down the number of guys I talked to by half.